dylanpinn/FIT3036/final-report/02-background.md

 Service (PaaS) and Infrastructure as a Service (IaaS) solutions to keep costs down.

-Amazon Web Services (AWS) has been chosen to use due to its comprehensive free tier and prior experience with the platform.
+To host the API Amazon Web Services (AWS) has been chosen to use due to its comprehensive free tier and prior experience with the platform.
 The following AWS services are going to be utilised:

 * AWS Lambda — Functions as service; allows running back-end code without maintaining server infrastructure (AWS, 2018a).
 * AWS APIGateway — Allows creating public API endpoints for Lambda functions (AWS, 2018b).

-* AWS S3 — Cheap scalable storage to store front-end code (AWS, 2018c).
-* AWS Cloudfront — CDN for front-end code.
-Speeds up delivery by caching content (AWS, 2018d).
-* AWS Cloudformation — Service to provision services on AWS (AWS, 2018e)
+To host the frontend application we have decided to use Netlify, it provides free services to open source projects.
+This includes a CDN, file hosting and automatic deployments from a CI/CD provider.

 We are going to use continuous integration and continuous deployment using Travis CI which offers free plans for Open Source software (CI, 2018).
 This